-"Laheeb has been with us through good times and bad.
-He has always been our rock of stability in a life so full of ups and downs that it sometimes feels like a crazy carousel ride.
-And of course, Laheeb has been a major part of all the successes we have enjoyed throughout the years.
-His contribution to our programme is immeasurable!
-We recognise how fortunate we have been to have lived alongside such an incredible horse, a once in a lifetime horse.
+"Laheeb was with us through good times and bad.
+He was

+always our rock of stability in a life so full of ups and downs that it sometimes seemed like a crazy carousel ride.

+"And of course, Laheeb has been a major part of all the successes we have enjoyed throughout the years.
+His contribution to our program will remain immeasurable!
+We recognize how fortunate we have been to have lived alongside such an incredible horse, a once in a lifetime horse.
 To experience this is truly a gift from heaven, one that not many breeders enjoy.
 Mere words can never express our gratitude to have been so chosen.

-"Thank you, Laheeb, for all that you are and all that you have gifted us.
-We wish you continued long life and hope that you will bless our lives for many more happy and healthy years.
-May your flame burn bright forever."
-O
+"Thank you, Laheeb, for all that you gifted us.
+You blessed all of our lives for many happy and healthy years.
+Your flame will burn inside my soul until my final breath."